 Public education and knowledge is essential to achieving the goals the Office.
 Under the direction of Det.
-Alexis Bush-Bailey, Community Outreach Liaison, the Office of Community Complaints continues to cultivate existing relationships with neighborhood associations, civic and religious groups, and service organizations in and around the Greater Kansas City metropolitan area.
-The Office is increasingly optimistic that increased dialogue and engagement will lead to resolution of some of the shared issues that are encountered by the public and law enforcement communities.
+Alexis Bush-Bailey, Community Outreach Liaison, the Office of Community Complaints continues to cultivate existing relationships with neighborhood associations, civic and religious groups, and service organizations in and around the Greater Kansas City Metropolitan area.